Promise-Foundation/abductio-core/architecture.md

 No domain rules, no scheduling logic, no math.

-Hard rule: step definitions import only from application.
+Hard rule: step definitions import production code only via abductio_core and keep testing helpers in tests.
-So application must offer test-friendly entrypoints and “testing doubles” to avoid step defs reaching down into domain.
+So test-friendly entrypoints live in the library, while BDD testing doubles live under tests.

 2) Canonical “library surface” (application API)